rocketacademy/project2-bootcamp/README.md

 This is a web app for learning Spanish with the help of several study tools, e.g. flashcards, translator and game-based quizzes.

-The app is designated for fluent English speakers as English is the default language.
+The app is designated for Spanish learners of all ages who can already speak fluent English.

 In this app, users can